manojk-mohan/open_Assignment/README.md

 **#Functionality**(Not fully implemented)
 >Eligiblity calculator for loan is used to select the values required for loan criteria

->Get Money button displays pop up modal for loan applied confirmation T>he Loan amount and EMI aomunt are animated on load
+>Get Money button displays pop up modal for loan applied confirmation

+>The Loan amount and EMI aomunt are animated on load